datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L03-vector-raster-integration-advanced.md

 ---
 layout: post
-title: "Lesson 03: Crop Rasters and Extract values in R"
+title: "Lesson 03: Raster-Vector Integration: Crop Rasters and Extract Values in R"
 date:   2015-10-23
-authors: [Joseph Stachelek, Leah Wasser]
+authors: [Joseph Stachelek, Leah Wasser, Megan A. Jones]
+contributors: [Sarah Newman]
 dateCreated:  2015-10-23
-lastModified: 2015-11-10
+lastModified: 2016-01-07
+packagesLibraries: [rgdal, raster, ggplot2]
+category:
+mainTag: vector-data-workshop
-tags: [module-1]
+tags: [vector-data, vector-data-workshop]
 description: "This lesson explains how to modify (crop) a raster extent based on the extent of a vector shapefile.
-Particpants will also be able to extract values from a raster that correspond to the geometry of a vector overlay."
+The skills to be able to extract values from a raster that correspond to the geometry of a vector overlay are also taught."
+code1: 03-vector-raster-integration-advanced.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry